kryptine/clean-platform/README.md

 # CleanSerial

 Serial port library for [clean](http://clean.cs.ru.nl).
 Build with `make`.

-Only tested on linux but could work on mac too.
+Tested on Linux and Mac, windows is not supported.